SAINIAbhishek/nextjs_dashboard-app/README.md

 # React Admin Dashboard

-It is a learning project.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Project overview

+The purpose of this project is to demonstrate a fully functional Fronted Admin Dashboard.

 ![Application demo](Screenshot%202023-04-04%20170216.png)

-### Frontend stacks:
+## External libraries or Frontend stacks:
-- React.js

 - TypeScript
 - React FullCalendar (https://fullcalendar.io/)
 - MUI (offers a comprehensive suite of UI tools to help you ship new features faster)